π Create an MongoDB Search Index

-To start using Atlas Search, you must configure a search index on your database.
-Atlas Search indexes categorized data in an easily searchable format and enable faster document retrieval using certain identifiers.
+To start using MongoDB Search, you must configure a search index on your database.
+MongoDB Search indexes categorized data in an easily searchable format and enable faster document retrieval using certain identifiers.
 You can create a search index right from the Atlas UI.

-Open the Database Deployments page in MongoDB Atlas and select Create Index in the lower right corner.
+Open the Clusters page in MongoDB Atlas and select Create Index in the lower right corner under your cluster.

 Click the Create Search Index button.